saguadob/ora-lz-k8s-iac-devsecops/workshop/lab-03/README.md

-# Lab 03 - Deploying a workload
+# Lab 03 - Deploying a Workload infrastructure

 ## Goals
 In this lab we are going to deploy a OKE cluster and using the additional components required to run a workload